-- 1 Open the window 'Printers and Faxes' from the control panel. - 2 Double click with the left mouse button the icon of the fax device.
+- 1) Open the window 'Printers and Faxes' from the control panel. - 2 Double click with the left mouse button the icon of the fax device. - (3) The fax client console will open.
+Select the menu item Send a Fax.
+A wizard will assist you through the remaining sending process.